 Liard River Hot Springs

 If you’re into hot springs — which, I’ll be honest, it would be weird if you weren’t — you’ll definitely want to visit the second largest hot springs in Canada!
-Liard Hot Springs is second only to Fairmont Hot Springs — which, fun fact, you can also check out while you’re in BC.
-However, Liard is actually the largest natural hot springs in Canada.
+Liard Hot Springs is second only to Fairmont Hot Springs; however, Liard actually lays claim as the largest natural hot springs in the country.

 Liard River Hot Springs campground

 The campground is open year-round and full facilities are available from May 1 through September 30.
 There are 53 sites; 21 are reservable and the rest are first-come first-serve.
 To make a reservation, you’ll need to do it through Discover Camping.